DCAN-Labs/compare_matrices_to_assign_networks/README.md

 2) **Generate a template of networks:**
 Using the networks commonly observed in a group, we can create a template of networks in a specific file.

-3) **Match connectivity of each voxel:** This will correlate each voxel, or seed, to its respective pair based on its function.
+3) **Match connectivity of each voxel:** This will correlate the connectivity of each voxel, or seed, to its respective pair, based on function.

 ## Reasons for template matching

 1. If you have a correlation matrix for your subject and a template file, this code will calculate the correlation between each a vector of correlations for greyordinate to every other greyodinate.

-2. If you have a template of various networks, this code can use it to calculate an eta squared value against all other greyordinates.
+2. If you have a template of networks, this code can use it to calculate the functional connectivity of each greyordinate in a subject with each template.
-    - To explore probablistic network functions based on individual network maps for your data check out [MIDB Atlas Maps](https://midbatlas.io).
+    - To explore probablistic network functions based on individual network maps for your data, check out [MIDB Atlas Maps](https://midbatlas.io).

+## Background
+The human brain function is achieved through an emergent property of neurons to self-organize into neural networks.
+Investigations into how these networks are represented on the brain, suggest that the typically-developing brain self-organizes into a general set of common networks.
+However, there is significant inter-subject variability in topography on the macroscopic scale.

+Refer to Cui et al. 2020; Glasser et al. 2016; Gordon, Laumann, Gilmore, et al. 2017; Gratton et al. 2018, 2020; Huth et al. 2016; Laumann et al. 2015; Rajkowska and Goldman-Rakic 1995; D. Wang et al. 2015; Brodmann 1909; von Economo and Koskinas 1925; Churchland and Sejnowski 1988 for more information.

 # The Code
-## Where is the code?

-The template matching procedure is part of a package called Compare Matrices to Assign Networks.

-This package can be found at: https://gitlab.com/Fair_lab/compare_matrices_to_assign_networks

 ## How do you install it?

 To install the code, please download it from the following link: https://gitlab.com/Fair_lab/compare_matrices_to_assign_networks/-/blob/master/template_matching_RH.m